rajfal/rajfal.github.io/_posts/2018-01-13-Get-CSV-data-from-MySQL.md

 The objective of this step is to extract a dataset from a relational database, such as MySQL, into a CSV (comma separated values) format which will be used to import into Neo4j graph.

-Here is an example of a MySQL table with already denormalized.
+Here is an example of an already denormalized MySQL table, which I obtained from several source tables

 ```sql
 mysql> select * from soil_survey order by rand() limit 5;